yt59/yt59/README.md

 Enemies

-> If I even see them dropping dead,I won't help them.
+> Even if I see them lying dead, I won't help them

 Hated

-> They not worth it, but they can use credit of the ones who worth it. by saying they not worth my time, I mean any time even talking time. it's a favor to them that I answer them.
+> They are not worth it, but they can use credit of the Ones with value. by saying they are not worthy of my time, I mean any time even talking time. it's a favor to them that I am answering them.

 People

 > Most of them are unknown people.
-I'm using Sheldon's gift giving theory theory on them, the gift of my time in exchange of anything they offer.
+I'm using Sheldon's gift giving theory on them, the gift of my time in exchange of anything they offer.

 Friends

-> The ones who I love and teach me how to live.
-The ones who want the best for me and I want best for them.
+> Ones whom I adore and teach me how to live.
+They are the ones, wanting the best for me and I want the best for them.
-The cost of using my time by them is watching their happiness.
+The cost of using my time for them is watching their happiness.

 Best Friends